Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 Ask [LAHD to define "significant progress" with an actual percentage value](#PHASE_2) - remove the wiggle room.<br /> From tweets to emails, from shares to screenshots—every click chips away at the Constructive Eviction Loophole.<br /> <br />

-<span style="color:yellow">Change doesn't begin in a courtroom - it begins here, but it can't start, without you.</span><br />
+<span style="color:yellow">Change doesn't begin in a courtroom - it begins here, but it won't help anyone, without you.</span><br />
 </div><br />

 <hr style="border: none; border-top: 2px dashed gray;" />